-A podcast can serve as great content for the top of the sales funnel.
+A podcast can serve as great content for the top your B2B content marketing funnel.
 In 2020, a survey on podcast consumption revealed that 37% of U.S. adults had listened to a podcast within the last month, a figure that has more than tripled over the past decade.

 For U.S. consumers, podcasts are not just a source of inspiration or a way to escape from daily life, but they're also an opportunity to educate themselves.
 In a survey held in early 2019, the majority of respondents said that their main reason for listening to podcasts was to learn new things.